Nicolás Bravo

 Nicolás Bravo Rueda (10 September 1786 – 22 April 1854) was a Mexican soldier and politician who served as interim President of Mexico three times, in 1839, 1842, and 1846.
-Previously, he fought in the Mexican War of Independence, and served as Mexico's first Vice President under President Guadalupe Victoria from 1824 until 1827, when he attempted to overthrow Victoria.
+Prior to his presidency, he fought in the Mexican War of Independence and served as Mexico's first Vice President under President Guadalupe Victoria from 1824 until 1827, when he attempted to overthrow Victoria.
 He was also the fourth vice president under President Mariano Paredes in 1846, and served in the Mexican–American War.

-He first distinguished himself during the Mexican War of Independence.
-He was Mexico's first Vice President though while holding this office Bravo would try to overthrow President Guadalupe Victoria through the Plan of Montaño in 1827.
-His revolt failed and in part due to the services Bravo had provided the nation during the War of Independence, he was allowed to live, but nonetheless exiled.
+Bravo first distinguished himself during the Mexican War of Independence.
+In 1827, while serving as Vice President, Bravo attempted to overthrow President Guadalupe Victoria through the Plan of Montaño.
+His revolt failed, though in part due to the services Bravo had provided the nation during the War of Independence, he was spared from execution, but nonetheless exiled.

-Bravo would return to the country and later go on to serve as interim president of Mexico three separate times in 1839, 1842, and 1846.
+Bravo later returned to Mexico and went on to serve as interim president of Mexico three separate times in 1839, 1842, and 1846.
 During his second presidency he oversaw the transition of the Centralist Republic of Mexico to a new constitution known as the Bases Orgánicas.
 During the Mexican–American War he commanded the Mexican forces at the Battle of Chapultepec.

 Early life

-Bravo was born on 10 September 1786, in Chilpancingo, to a wealthy family.
+Bravo was born on 10 September 1786, at the Hacienda de Chichihualco, an estate outside of Chilpancingo, to a wealthy family.
 His parents were Leonardo Bravo and Gertrudis Rueda de Bravo.
-After the Mexican War of Independence broke out in September, 1810, he along with his father, and a brother joined the insurgents.
-He served directly under his father at first and after two years was able to be in charge of a body of troops that passed to the province of Veracruz and took control of Coscomatepec.
-After a victory at Palma, he had to experience the defeat, imprisonment, and death of his father.
-Bravo later gained a reputation for clemency after releasing three hundred royalist prisoners.
+After the Mexican War of Independence broke out in September 1810, Nicolás, along with his father and a brother, joined the insurgents.
+He served directly under his father at first and after two years was given command of a body of troops that passed to the province of Veracruz and took control of Coscomatepec.
+After a victory at Palma, he experienced the defeat, imprisonment, and death of his father.
+Bravo later gained a reputation for clemency after releasing three hundred Royalist prisoners.

-Bravo was captured in 1817 in the south of the country and transported to the capital where he remained imprisoned for three years, until he was amnestied by the liberal Spanish government of 1820.

-He joined Agustín de Iturbide's Plan of Iguala in 1821, and Iturbide named him colonel.
-The Constituent Congress made him a named him to the council of state and a member of the regency, which governed until Iturbide took over as Emperor of the First Mexican Empire.
+Bravo was captured in 1817 in the south of the country and transported to the capital, where he remained imprisoned for three years, until he was amnestied by the liberal Spanish government of 1820.
+He then joined Agustín de Iturbide's Plan of Iguala in 1821, and Iturbide promoted him to colonel.
+The Constituent Congress named him to the council of state and a member of the regency, which governed until Iturbide took over as Emperor of the First Mexican Empire.